dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Net-sdk.md

 ```

 #### Creating the Virtual Network, VNET

+Every VM created with the ARM APIs need to be part of a Virtual Network, even if the VM is alone in it.
+The virtual network must contain at least one subnet, but you can have many do divide and protect your resources in several subnets.

 ```csharp
 private static Task<VirtualNetwork> CreateVirtualNetworkAsync(TokenCredentials credentials, string subscriptionId, string resourceGroup, string location, string vNetName, string vNetAddressPrefix, Subnet[] subnets)
 {